tkanarsky/homebridge-alarm-listener/README.md

 ## Limitations

-- The detection algorithm is fairly naive and thus isn't a one-size-fits-all solution; some configuration is needed to tune the listener to your specific alarms (see `Configuration` below).
+- The detection algorithm is fairly naive and thus isn't a one-size-fits-all solution; some configuration is needed to tune the listener to your specific alarms (see `Configuration` above).

 - Some smoke alarms have the same siren frequency as carbon monoxide alarms; the current version of the plugin does not differentiate between the two.